jaredaritter/clubhouse/README.md

 ## To Do

+- [x] Implemented basick error handling in case username already present in the database.
-- Implement bcryptjs functionality to handle passwords securely.
+- [ ] Implement bcryptjs functionality to handle passwords securely.